umbraco/UmbracoDocs/12/umbraco-vendr/packages/checkout/installation.md

 ![The Checkout Dashboard in the Settings section of the Umbraco backoffice.](../media/checkout/install\_dashboard.png)

 4. Click the **Install** button.
-5. Select your site's root node which is configured with a Vendr store.
+5. Select your site's root node which is configured with a Umbraco Commerce store.
 6. Click **Install**.

 ![The dialog that appears when installing content through the Checkout dashboard.](../media/checkout/install\_dashboard\_dialog.png)

-During this install, Vendr checkout will perform the following tasks:
+During this install, Umbraco Commerce checkout will perform the following tasks:

-* [x] Create the Vendr Checkout Data Types (Colour picker and checkout step picker).
+* [x] Create the Umbraco Commerce Checkout Data Types (Colour picker and checkout step picker).
-* [x] Create the Vendr Checkout Document Types (Checkout page and checkout step page).
+* [x] Create the Umbraco Commerce Checkout Document Types (Checkout page and checkout step page).
-* [x] Create the Vendr Checkout content nodes beneath the select site root node (unpublished).
+* [x] Create the Umbraco Commerce Checkout content nodes beneath the select site root node (unpublished).
-* [x] Configure the Vendr store with custom Vendr Checkout email templates and required payment providers.
+* [x] Configure the Umbraco Commerce store with custom Umbraco Commerce Checkout email templates and required payment providers.

 ## Upgrading